Find a Yacht

 Day 5.
 Sivota to Vathy (Meganissi) – 15 nM

 It’s a short but beautiful sail from Sivota to Meganissi, and is a great chance to appreciate the Ionian – we don’t talk about it much here, but there’s fine scenery throughout the whole of the cruising ground, and it really is a wonderful area to explore.
 I guess that’s why it has been so popular with sailors throughout the years.

 Vathy is a quiet little fishing village nestled at the end of a bay, though it is fast becoming a popular tourist destination.
-There’s bars and taverna’s splayed along the waterfront and is almost the epitome of what a Greek sailing holiday is all about.
+There’s bars and tavernas splayed along the waterfront and it is almost the epitome of what a Greek sailing holiday is all about.

 Day 6.
 Vathy to Lefkas – 10 nM

 The final leg of the itinerary, from Meganissi to Lefkas, is also the shortest.
-At 10 nM, you should be able to spend a decent amount of time exploring Meganissi further (particularly the beaches, which you can even reach on foot) or detouring to Nydri (or even Vlicho bay) or Nikiana, back over ion Lefkas, which are tourist destinations in their own right.
+At 10 nM, you should be able to spend a decent amount of time exploring Meganissi further (particularly the beaches, which you can even reach on foot) or detouring to Nydri (or even Vlicho bay) or Nikiana, back over on Lefkas island, which are tourist destinations in their own right.

 Sailing North back up the Lefkas channel, the same way you came down one week ago, you can reflect on the sights you’ve seen on this voyage, the friendships you’ve made or strengthened with your crewmates, and the expert sailing skills you’ve picked up along the way.
 This bit of sailing is also your last chance to get a team photo whilst at sea.